dansmyers/IntroToCS/README.md

 We will use an online ZyBook covering Python programming fundamentals.
 The text includes built-in problems that you will complete along with the assigned homework projects.
 In most cases, the questions for each book chapter will be due at the same time as a programming project.

 To access the text create an account on the ZyBooks site, https://learn.zybooks.com.
-Enter the ZyBook code: ROLLINSCMS120MyersFall2022.
-The subscription is $88 and lasts until after the end of the semester.
+Enter the ZyBook code: ROLLINSCMS120MyersWinter2023.
+The subscription lasts until after the end of the semester.

-We will also use Mimir as an online development and automatic grading platform.
-It's free for the 2021-22 academic year.
-Please plan to sign up for Mimir by the start of the first lab.
-I'll send out the details of how to connect your Mimir account to the class by e-mail.

 ## Schedule